Table of Contents

 If you cannot buy new needles and syringes from a pharmacy, look for a needle exchange program (also called a syringe exchange program).
 Needle exchange programs can give new syringes and needles to people who inject drugs without a prescription in order to prevent the spread of HIV and other blood-borne diseases.

-Although scientific evidence shows that needle exchange programs do not increase drug use and do reduce the spread of HIV, some people oppose them.
+Although scientific evidence shows needle exchange programs reduce the spread of HIV and do not increase drug use, some people oppose them.
 The WHO (World Health Organization) strongly supports the use of evidence-based needle and syringe programs as part of HIV prevention methods.
 There are needle exchange programs in some countries, but they are not available everywhere.
 In the US, some states have needle exchange or syringe access programs, while others do not.

 Needle exchange programs offer a good way for people who inject drugs to reduce the risk of HIV transmission .
 In addition, these programs may be able to help you get benefits, medical care, and access to drug treatment programs.
-To find a needle exchange program in the US, see the list in the resource section of this article.
+You can search for a needle exchange program in the US by clicking here .

 If you must share needles and syringes because new, unused ones are not available, the risk of infection can be reduced by always cleaning them in bleach and water immediately after use and just before reuse.
 Keep in mind that cleaning with bleach does not make re-using the equipment risk-free.
 However, it is an important tool to reduce the risk of infection.
 For it to be effective you must be consistent and careful in following the cleaning procedures listed below.